 Invoicing.
 This online accounting software has several time-saving tools for invoicing, including recurring billing, that allows you to schedule and send invoices to customers, such as for regularly scheduled services or a subscription.
 You can also set up automatic payment reminders to encourage customers to pay their bills on time.
 If your business sends estimates or quotes to your customers, you can convert them to invoices in two clicks, saving you the time of re-entering or copying data.

 Bank feed.
 Wave automatically syncs your data, so you don't have to manually input transactions yourself.
-For instance, the service securely connects with your bank, credit card, PayPal and 10,000 other financial institutions to automatically download and import expenses, deposits and other financial data in real time.
+It securely connects to 10,000 financial institutions – including banks, credit cards and PayPal – to automatically download and import expenses, deposits and other financial data in real time.

 Automatic backups.
-Your data is stored in the cloud and is automatically backed up, so you don't have to worry about losing your information or redoing everything in the event your internet connection goes down or your computer is lost or stolen.
+Your data is stored in the cloud and is automatically backed up, so you don't have to worry about losing your information or redoing everything in the event your internet connection goes down or your computer is lost, stolen or damaged.

-- Wave can easily and quickly create accurate financial reports, such as balance sheets, sales tax reports, P&L, a general ledger, an aged-receivables report and more.
+Reporting.
+Wave can easily and quickly create accurate financial reports, such as balance sheets, sales tax reports, profit and loss, a general ledger, an aged-receivables report, customer statements and more.

-Although Wave is excellent free accounting software for small businesses – especially new, service-based businesses with very tight budgets – and it includes a good selection of features, it's missing a few that some businesses may consider necessities.
-For example:
+Wave is excellent free accounting software for small businesses – especially new, service-based businesses with very tight budgets – and it has a good selection of features.
+But, it's missing a few that some businesses may consider necessities, such as the following items.

 - It doesn't track billable hours, and although you can track expenses, you can't automatically attach them to invoices, so you'll need to figure out a workaround if you need these features.